Skip to content

 docker compose down

-• Update the Images: To pull the latest versions of the containers defined in the image tags:
+• Update the services: To update the containers to the latest versions of the images, pull the new images and restart the stack:

 docker compose pull